How to Start Prepping

 Your plan can be written or verbal, small or large, a single plan or multiple plans, but it has to be shared and practiced.
 You have identified the threats and decided which you need to address and in what priority.
 Start with the high-priority threats and plan accordingly.

-Your plan should include at the very least communication information, safe locations depending on the threat, and ways to avoid threats and be safer.
+Your plan should include, at the very least, communication information, safe locations depending on the threat, and ways to avoid threats and be safer.
 Talk with your family about your plans for various disasters, emergencies, and survival scenarios.
 Share with trusted friends and ask for critiques to identify weak points in your planning.

 We make it easy with a downloadable and printable basic emergency plan that prompts you to fill in whatever you need:

-Your prepper kit can be generic, such as a simple disaster/survival kit, or it can be custom-tuned to all threats you anticipate using specialized kits.
-The kit guides on TruePrepper are meant to get you started on developing different kits based on your needs.
 Our gear reviews are here to flesh out your prepper arsenal based on our collective knowledge and experience with the gear we share.
 Be wary of some items targeted to preppers online and in stores, as it is not always “you get what you pay for.”

 The in-place emergency survival kit is the most important kit for preppers and the best to start developing early on.